ryan-mooore/topomc/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/805c61e9222146e2830f0920560d6e4d)](https://www.codacy.com/manual/ArcodeW/topomc?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=ArcodeW/topomc&amp;utm_campaign=Badge_Grade)

-TopoMC is a python project that converts minecraft chunks into a topographical map.
+TopoMC is a python project that converts minecraft chunks into a topographical map. **Please note that at the moment this project only works for 1.15 and below due to Mojang changing the way that chunk heightmaps are encoded.** Feel free to create a PR to implement a new decoding algorithm that can handle 1.16 chunks

 ## How it Works

-Creating the topo map from the chunks, inside the chosen bounding co-ordinates, is a 6 step process:
+Creating the topo map from the chunks, inside the chosen bounding co-ordinates, is a 5 step process:

 ### 1. Reading Chunks
 Firstly the raw chunk data needs to be read and processed.
 This is done by opening the minecraft world save directory and reading the region files (`.mca`) for a world save.
 The data in these files is processed by the **anvil-parser** python library.
 This may change in the future.